jamessimone/lwc-modal/Readme.md

 -   many thanks to reader and [SFXD Discord](https://discord.gg/xaM5cYq) frequenter **havana59er** for his contributions to the article.
 His investigation into assigning the `tabindex` property to different sections of the modal, additional `handleModalLostFocus` handler, and short-circuit feedback for `renderedCallback` were all excellent.
 I'm much obliged, and the modal is better off!
 -   hats off to [Justin Lyon](https://github.com/jlyon87), another [SFXD Discord](https://discord.gg/xaM5cYq) frequenter and fellow LWC enthusiast for experimenting with his own modal.
 He managed to shave off one of the existing `window` event listeners by the use of explicit classes to determine when the modal should be closed.
 The post has been updated to reflect this; however, I leave the original solution below because I believe that `getBoundingClientRect()` is something you should know about when considering your options for examining the size of a contiguous DOM section!
+-   the code has been cleaned up considerably by [SFXD Discord](https://discord.gg/xaM5cYq) legend, [Pseudobinary](https://github.com/surajp), aka'd as PSB.
+His focus-trapping solution is a huge success!